aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 ### Configure your local credentials

-To authenticate requests made using the CLI, we need to give the credentials generated [previously](/020_landingzone/prepare/aws-side/administration/65-get-credentials) to the Command line:
+To authenticate requests made using the CLI, we need to give your IAM user credentials and the region you want to use to the Command line:

 ```sh
 aws configure --profile main-admin